vysecurity/ExfilServer/README.md

 1. Open your browser and navigate to `http://localhost:8000`
 2. Enter an encryption key in the password field
+3. **Configure stealth options** (optional):
+   - Set "Number of Chunks" (1-1000) to split files for covert transfer
+   - Set "Delay Between Chunks" (0-10,000ms) to control upload timing
-3. Either:
+4. Either:
    - Click "Select files" to choose files manually, then click "Upload"
    - Drag and drop files directly into the drop area for automatic upload

 ### File Processing Flow

 1. **Client**: User enters encryption key and selects/drops files
+2. **Chunking**: Files are optionally split into specified number of chunks
-2. **Encryption**: Files are encrypted in the browser using XOR cipher
+3. **Encryption**: Files/chunks are encrypted in the browser using XOR cipher
-3. **Upload**: Encrypted files are transmitted to the server
+4. **Upload**: Encrypted files/chunks are transmitted with optional delays
+5. **Reassembly**: Server automatically reconstructs chunked files
-4. **Decryption**: Server decrypts files using the specified server key
+6. **Decryption**: Server decrypts files using the specified server key
-5. **Storage**: Decrypted files are saved with original filenames
+7. **Storage**: Decrypted files are saved with original filenames

 ## Security Model